enkidevs/curriculum/General/Networking/network-statistics-tools.md

 ---
 ## Content

-Short from *Network Statistics*, the `netstat` command is a simple and powerful tool that provides useful information about your network configuration and activity.
+Short for *Network Statistics*, the `netstat` command is a simple, yet powerful tool that provides useful information about your network configuration and activity.

-`netstat` is a collection of different utilities, running on different **flags**.
+`netstat` is a collection of different utilities, invoked by different **flags**.

 When ran with no *flags*, `netstat` will display **active internet connections**, just as running it with the `-a` flag.